 - a company is looking for a partner to carry out the productivity analysis of its plant, followed by the implementation of specific recommendations;

 - a company needs a partner for managing the company's organizational change that aims at increased safety (safe reduction strategy / safe development strategy / production optimization strategy) - the partner will help to balance the competency deficiencies in the process of improving the production and will support the company through the change process;

 - a company wants to increase its productivity with minimal investment - it does not want to enlarge its machinery fleet or hire new employees;

 - increased orders require a company to revise its approach and optimally use its current potential, simultaneously increasing safety of changes implemented in the process of developing the company;

-- a board of Directors or managers of a company are looking for "sparring partner" to discover (e.g. as a result of workshop activities) the potential of the organization, including directions and areas for Lean Management.
+- a board of Directors or managers of a company are looking for "sparring partner" to discover (e.g. as a result of workshop activities) the potential of the organization, including directions and areas for Lean Manufacturing.